the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Improve documentation on tribe_get_events
 * Tweak - Google Calendar description content now has html stripped, but retains line spacing with custom sanitization of the export url
 * Update - Updated bootstrap-datepicker to version 1.4.0 which resolves a few UI behavior bugs
-* Template - Added a data-parent-post-id data attribute to the post div in the views/list/loop.php template
+* Template - Added a data-parent-post-id data attribute to the post div in the views/list/loop.php template (Thank you Jen Russo!)
 * Bug - Fixed a bug where the last grid date in Month View never displayed events even when events existed on that date (props to Patrick Garman for finding this bug!)
 * Bug - Fixed an issue where the "Export Month's events" button wasn't appearing on Month view
 * Bug - Fixed an issue where notification of mismatched TEC Addon versions failed to appear on dot releases above x.9
 * Bug - Fixed an issue where ticket prices were not displayed in List View when tickets were marked as "Free" (Cheers to liblogger and tracylove for the heads up!)
 * Bug - Fixed a bug where an event's start/end dates were purged when calling tribe_update_event() without passing start/end dates
 * Bug - Fixed an issue where events with multiple prices showed inaccurate price ranges in list view (Props to Sonya for reporting this!)
 * Bug - Fixed a bug where 24-hour datetime formats would sometimes fail to initialize datetime pickers appropriately (Thank you mtmuddnadd for the help!)
 * Bug - Fixed a bug where titles containing certain special character combinations were getting partially stripped (Thank you webquest for the report!)